(866) 615-9507

 • Photographic and Video Surveillance – Insurers may hire private investigators to stake out your home and follow you to observe and record your actions.
 However, these investigators are not allowed to trespass on private property.

 • Social Media Monitoring – Insurers may also comb through your social media posts and the posts of your friends and family in search of things they can use against you.
-Insurance companies often take these posts out of context.
+Long-term disability insurance companies often take these posts out of context.

 • Employment Checks – If the insurance company suspects you are working while seeking long-term disability benefits, it may check employment databases and contact your former employer.